 |

 helmet plate c 1870.
-The badge is "shellbacked" and fully die struck. * NSW's first and possibly Australia'a oldest and rarest custom made Police badge.
-Only two
+The badge is "shellbacked" and fully die struck. * N.S.W.
+Police first and possibly Australia's oldest and rarest "custom made" helmet plate

-original examples are known to have survived.
-One is at the Justice and Police Museum in Sydney and
+of the original examples are thought to have survived.
+One is on display at the Justice and Police

 ____________________________________________________